Azerbaijan, Baku, May 23 / Trend V. Zhavoronkova /

 The Ashgabat interstate agreement of member stated that the practical implementation of the TAPI project signed in late 2010 is the base document to promote TAPI project.

-At present, the principle of forming an international consortium is being discussed.
+At present the principle of forming an international consortium is being discussed.
 The issue of financing the project is also being solved.

 Do you have any feedback?
 Contact our journalist at firstname.lastname@example.org